bendrick92/benscarblog/_posts/2018-12-04-2018-holiday-gift-guide.md

 ![Adam's H2O Guard & Gloss](https://assets.bpwalters.com/images/bens_car_blog/2018_holiday_gift_guide/adams_h2o.png)

-Its hard to recommend just one [Adam's](https://adamspolishes.com/) product, since they absolutely kill it with their Christmas-themed limited edition products every year, but their [H2O Guard & Gloss](https://amzn.to/2PhixWh) is an easy pick, especially for a winter detailer.
-Perfect for protecting paint in-between washes, it goes on slick and offers easy application (wet or dry) and shine. ([Buy on Amazon](https://amzn.to/2PhixWh))
+Its hard to recommend just one [Adam's](https://adamspolishes.com/) product, since they absolutely kill it with their Christmas-themed limited edition products every year, but their [H2O Guard & Gloss](https://adamspolishes.com/products/adam-s-h2o-guard-gloss) is an easy pick, especially for a winter detailer.
+Perfect for protecting paint in-between washes, it goes on slick and offers easy application (wet or dry) and shine. ([Buy from Adams](https://adamspolishes.com/products/adam-s-h2o-guard-gloss))

 #### WRX/STI OEM Trunk Hook

 ![WRX/STI OEM Trunk Hook](https://assets.bpwalters.com/images/bens_car_blog/2018_holiday_gift_guide/trunk_hook.png)

 If you're like me, your WRX/STI is your everyday car.
 This means regular trips to the grocery store...and the struggle of keeping your bags upright on the way home.
-The [Subaru OEM Trunk Hook](https://amzn.to/2UgnBOi) provides an elegant, OEM solution to the problem!
-It mounts up with no modification to the trunk itself and can even fold away when not needed. ([Buy on Amazon](https://amzn.to/2UgnBOi))
+The [Subaru OEM Trunk Hook](https://parts.subaru.com/p/Subaru__/Trunk-Cargo-Hook/62905675/F551SAL100.html) provides an elegant, OEM solution to the problem!
+It mounts up with no modification to the trunk itself and can even fold away when not needed. ([Buy from Subaru](https://parts.subaru.com/p/Subaru__/Trunk-Cargo-Hook/62905675/F551SAL100.html))

 #### WRX Christmas Sweater